-The podcasting industry has grown dramatically even in just the past couple of years.
+The podcasting industry has grown dramatically even in just the past few years.
 In 2018, the Apple Worldwide Developers Conference reported they hosted 550,000 active podcasts, comprising 18.5 million episodes.
-This year, those numbers have grown to over 750,000 active podcasts, and 30 million episodes.
+By 2019, those numbers had grown to over 750,000 active podcasts, and 30 million episodes.
 That’s a 36 percent increase in the number of podcasts being broadcast in a single year, boosting the available content by 62 percent.

 Podcasts are growing in popularity

 Podcasting is evolving fast – very fast.

 Indeed, looking at the numbers above you might think you’ve already missed your opportunity to capitalize on the trend.
 But before you rush to that conclusion, consider is how many people are listening to all those podcasts.

 In 2016, over 50 percent of American adults reported having heard of podcasting, the first time a majority knew what podcasts were.
 The national audience for podcasts was estimated to be 57 million, about 17 percent of the population, following a trend of year-on-year growth from only 9 percent in 2008.
 The final key piece of data from 2016 was the revelation that podcast consumption grew in correlation with how mobile it became.
 The majority of listeners—64 percent—consumed podcasts on the go using smartphones or tablets.